 3. Dubai Water Taxi

 Certainly not one of the common ways of traveling in Dubai but super unique.
 It is a great way of escaping the city’s traffic in style.
 A water taxi ride is surely a good break from Dubai’s all-pervasive flamboyance and an experience for visitors.
 The scenic boat ride will take you through Dubai Creek and to the other side of the town while ditching the city’s commotion.

-A ride from Dubai Marina to Deira Old Souks should take about 30 mins and cost roughly US$85.
-The journey promises some great views of the city’s mosques, towering skyscrapers and souks.
+A ride from Dubai Marina to Deira Old Souks should take about 30 minutes and cost roughly US$85.
+The journey promises some great views of the city’s mosques, towering skyscrapers, and souks.

 4. The Palm Monorail Dubai

 The Palm Monorail is restricted to navigating across the Palm Jumeirah but is clearly an iconic way of doing so.
 Most people are still unaware of this experiential mode of commuting through breathtaking landmarks.
 It is a four-stop, three-mile route and the only public transportation on the Palm Jumeirah from where you can watch all the wonders on the Palm.

 The Palm Monorail route goes as follows – Palm gateway (boarding point), Al Ittihad Park, Nakheel Mall, and Atlantis Aquaventure Water Park (last point).
 The monorail tickets are priced at AED 20 one-way and AED 30 for a return and depart every 15 minutes from 9 am -10 pm.

 And here is the cheapest and quickest way of traveling in and around Dubai.
 The most enticing factor here is that Dubai Metro operates above ground, giving passengers all the scenic views of Sheikh Zayed Road.
 The advanced rail system is fully automated, spanning around 90 km, and a great way to discover Dubai.